 Water levels on Campbell fluctuate both with the seasons and with rainfall.
 The National Weather Service operates a gauge near the creek’s intersection with Dimond and publishes the data online.
-Note that the volume of water is represented as CFS (cubic feet per second) on the right axis and the scale is non-linear.
+Generally, stage heights between 18 and 19 feet at this gauge suggest prime floating conditions.

 For the vast majority of the summer the creek runs at safe, low levels.
 Generally, the lowest water levels occur in mid to late summer during long periods with little to no rainfall.
 When the creek is very low, it can be difficult to run at all.

 Snowmelt raises water levels in the spring through early summer, sometimes to flood levels.
 But the highest water levels occur during fall rainstorms.
 These rainstorms can drop a large volume of water in a short period of time, and urban landscapes like Anchorage’s are designed to shed water into drainages as quickly as possible.
 Severe flooding will cause the creek to flow erratically and rip up trees and downed wood, creating entrapment hazards.
 Never float a creek or river in flood.

 Paddling the entire 8-mile stretch between Piper St. and Dimond generally takes about four to five hours at a moderate pace with a few breaks.
 If you have to stop to repair your boat or the river is too shallow to run well, it will take longer.
 Floating from late morning into the afternoon will often help you maximize direct sunlight.